MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-usage-rights.md

 ---
 # required metadata

-title: Configure usage rights for Azure Information Protection
+title: Configure usage rights for Azure Information Protection (AIP)
 description: Understand and identify the specific rights that are used when you protect files or emails by using Rights Management protection from Azure Information Protection.
 author: batamig
 ms.author: bagol